 So the Expenses feature saves you a lot of time.
 What other features do you find useful?

 Shannon: I just love the clean interface of FreshBooks and how it shows what’s in draft, what’s outstanding, and what’s overdue.
 The ability to do estimates and turn them into invoices are the two other things that we really value.

 The invoices are really easy to figure out, and our clients seem to have a very easy time paying them.
 The smooth way I get an email from FreshBooks when someone has paid and the ability to have bank transfers set up makes it so efficient for us.
 What used to take many, many hours (2 full days, at least) is now down to about half a day to knock out our invoicing.

 FreshBooks has really helped us consolidate it all.

 Estimates and Invoices aside, what’s next for Shannon Eddings Interiors?

 Shannon: I’d never want to get so big that I lose the ability to do my own design work, so I think slow growth is good.
 But I’d really love to come out with my own line of something, whether it be lighting or wallpaper.
 I’m always interested in creating things and products.

 I do think that we will continue to use FreshBooks in the future.
 The way you can clearly see the sales tax would keep it in line with what we need from our accounting software if we progressed into product sales.

 Why do you think Austin attracts creatives and entrepreneurs?

-My advice for new small business owners would be to invest in a good program like FreshBooks that helps you keep it organized and see how much you’re actually making.
+Shannon: Hire someone to help you with it if you can’t do it yourself.
+And invest in a good program like FreshBooks that helps you keep it organized and see how much you’re actually making.
 And don’t write it in a notebook, which I did forever.